Study in Belgium: VLIR-UOS Masters & Training Scholarships in Belgium for African/Developing Countries 2018/2019

-Brief description: VLIR-UOS offers Masters & training Scholarships in Belgium for students from Developing countries – 50% of scholarships will be offered to African students and preference will be given for Women.
-The eligible training or master programmes are taught in English.
+VLIR-UOS offers full Masters & training Scholarships in Belgium for students from Developing countries – half of this scholarship will be offered to African students and preference will be given for Women.
+The eligible training or Masters programmes are taught in English.

 Accepted Subject Areas: Only the following English taught courses at Belgian Flemish universities or university colleges are eligible for scholarships:

 - Master of Human Settlements – Deadline for applications: 1 March 2018

 - Master of Development Evaluation and Management – Deadline for applications: 4 February 2018

 - Master of Governance and Development – Deadline for applications: 1 February 2018

 - Master of Globalization and Development – Deadline for applications: 1 February 2018